 - 1. Observe the following alerts: - CAUTION: If the TPM is removed from the original server and powered up on a different server, data stored in the TPM including keys will be erased. - CAUTION: The TPM is keyed to install only in the orientation shown.
-Any attempt to install the TPM in a different orientation might result in damage to the TPM or system board. - 2.
+Any attempt to install the TPM in a different orientation might result in damage to the TPM or system board.

+2. Install the TPM board:

+- a.
+Locate the TPM connector on the system board.
+See the server hood label for the exact location. - b.
 Align the TPM board with the key on the connector, and then install the TPM board.
 To seat the board, press the TPM board firmly into the connector.
-To locate the TPM connector on the system board, see the server label on the access panel.